-The high severity zero-day vulnerabilities have been found in Cisco IOS XR – An Internetwork Operating System (IOS) that is shipped with Cisco’s networking equipment.
-The vulnerabilities allow an unauthenticated, remote attacker to exhaust process memory and crash the other processes running on the affected device.
+The high severity zero-day vulnerabilities found in Cisco IOS XR – An Internetwork Operating System (IOS) that shipped with Cisco’s networking equipment.
+The vulnerabilities allow an unauthenticated, remote attacker to exhaust process memory.
+And crash the other processes running on the affected device.
+A vulnerability management solution can stop these vulnerabilities from attacking.

-Cisco has released a security advisory and warned of an actively exploited zero-day vulnerabilities in the Distance Vector Multicast Routing Protocol (DVMRP) feature of Cisco IOS XR Software that is installed on carrier-grade and data center routers according to Cisco.
+Cisco has released a security advisory and warned of an actively exploited zero-day vulnerabilities in the Distance Vector Multicast Routing Protocol (DVMRP) feature of Cisco IOS XR Software that installed on carrier-grade and data center routers according to Cisco.
+This release is nothing but a patch to these vulnerabilities using a patch management tool.

 According to Cisco’s advisory: “The vulnerabilities are due to insufficient queue management for Internet Group Management Protocol (IGMP) packets.
 An attacker could exploit the vulnerabilities by sending crafted IGMP traffic to an affected device.
 A successful exploit could allow the attacker to cause memory exhaustion, resulting in instability of other processes.
 These processes may include, but are not limited to, interior and exterior routing protocols.”